Getting around San Jose

 Driving in San José is not for the faint-hearted, and most tourists take taxis.
 Note that addresses are often given using a cryptic system of directionals (eg, 300m east of Roosevelt School) that you’ll probably need a local to decipher anyway.
 Taxi drivers know where you’re headed.
 If you do drive, always use guarded parking.

 You must have a valid driving licence from your home country and, in most cases, a major credit card.
-Most car hire companies only rent to drivers over 25, but local agencies may be more flexible.
+You must be at least 21 years of age to hire a car in Costa Rica but many car hire companies only rent to drivers over 25.
+Local agencies tend to be more flexible.

 While bicycle rental and tours are common elsewhere in Costa Rica, San José’s chaotic traffic makes urban biking dangerous.
 Hotels and tour offices can help locate rental bikes if you’re determined.